 \section{Surface states}

 We have seen in the previous section that some phases diagnosed by the symmetry indicator $X_{\rm BS}$ do not fall into the standard categories of strong TI, weak TIs, and mirror Chern insulators.
 This raises the question on the nature of the possible surface states possessed by these phases.
 With this question in mind, this section will be devoted to developing a general approach to studying anomalous surface states protected by crystalline symmetries.
-We will argue that our approach captures most, if not all, TCIs with anomalous surface states.
+We will argue that our approach captures most, if not all, TCIs with anomalous surface states \footnote{In fact, our approach captures any phase which admits a description in terms of K-theory/Dirac analysis, which includes all known sTCIs in class AII.
+While it is unlikely that there are sTCI phases which fall outside these frameworks, we leave the explicit proof of this statement as an interesting open problem. }.
 In the next section, we will provide a precise relation between the surface analysis in this section and the bulk symmetry indicator discussed in the previous section.

 We start by considering a sample with a specific geometry, and boundary conditions which are periodic or open along different directions.
-The surface is a compact manifold described by a surface Hamiltonian $h_{\br,\bk}$, which depends on the position on the surface $\br$ and the surface momentum $\bk = i \nabla_{\br}$, a vector in the tangent space to the surface at point $\br$.
+The surface is a compact manifold\footnote{For sample geometries with sharp edges, e.g. a cube, we can always round them into a (practically indistinguishable) smooth region with very large curvature.} described by a surface Hamiltonian $h_{\br,\bk}$, which depends on the position on the surface $\br$ and the surface momentum $\bk =- i \nabla_{\br}$, a vector in the tangent space to the surface at point $\br$.
 The procedure of obtaining a surface Hamiltonian from a given bulk Hamiltonian is explained in detail in Appendix \ref{app:surfaceD}.
-To summarize, it starts by introducing some space dependent parameter in the Hamiltonian and changing it across the surface from its value inside the sample to a different value outside it.
-This is then followed by projecting the bulk degrees of freedom onto the space of states localized close to this surface and rewriting the Hamiltonian in terms of these surface degrees of freedom.
+To summarize, it starts by introducing some space-dependent parameter in the Hamiltonian, and changing it across the surface from its value inside the sample to a different value outside it (i.e., in the vacuum).
+This is then followed by projecting the bulk degrees of freedom onto the space of states localized close to the surface and rewriting the Hamiltonian in terms of these surface degrees of freedom.